Common Tansy: Identification and Removal

 The Spruce / Evgeniya Vlasova

 The plant has naturalized into surrounding areas, displacing native plant communities, and has led to a decline in wildlife habitat and water quality.
 Common tansy is a prolific seed producer, so deadheading the flowers before the plant goes into seed will help you control its spread.
 If you have common tansy growing on your property, it is best to eliminate it.
-The leaves of the common tansy are toxic to humans, cows, and horses.
+The leaves of the common tansy are toxic to humans, pets, and livestock.

 Common Names Common tansy, bitter buttons, cow bitter, golden buttons